Responsibilities of Living Off Campus

 Seniors and upper level students accepted into a Monroe Neighborhood House, an Arts House, Hillel House, or the Portlock Black Cultural Center (PBCC), will enjoy some new freedoms in college-owned off-campus units while still living in college housing.

 Private off-campus housing in the community surrounding Lafayette offers Eligible and Released senior students an array of apartment and home rental opportunities in a variety of price ranges.

-The Priority Off-Campus Process is the process for current juniors to become Eligible for selection for a "Release" to pursue Private Off Campus housing for their senior year, and for current juniors to become Eligible to participate in the 2 or 3 person Priority Lotteries for College Owned Off Campus houses and apartments that occur in the spring.
+The Priority Private Off-Campus Process is the process for current juniors to become Eligible for selection for a "Release" to pursue renting from a private landlord their senior year.

 The Monroe Neighborhood houses are application based, programmatically-focused homes on Monroe Street, that provide a substance-free living environment to upper-level students.
 Groups of 3 rising sophomores, juniors, and/or seniors find a faculty or staff advisor, identify a shared topic of interest, and apply to live in the Monroe Neighborhood.